xavibenjamin/brightpixels.blog/_posts/2018-12-18-walt-mossberg-ive-decided-to-quit-facebook.markdown

 Makes sense.
 You can't just leave Facebook—they have their tentacles attached to these other services too.

 I think an interesting movement is happening here.
-All of us whom call the internet home have always been early adopters. <mark>I was on Facebook and Instagram <em>years before</em> any of my offline friends were.</mark>
+All of us whom call the internet home have always been early adopters. <mark>I was on Facebook and Instagram <em>years before</em> any of my offline friends&nbsp;were.</mark>

 In a similar vein, we're now the early adopters who understand the moral bankruptcy of the people running social media.
 Just as I had to explain to IRL friends what Instagram was, they give me the same confusing look when I tell them I've deleted my account.